iip-ecosphere/platform/platform/managementUI/README.md

 ## Prerequisites (for Ubuntu Server, CI)

-- install node.js and node package manager (npm): `sudo apt install nodejs npm`
+- install node.js and node package manager (npm)
-- install Angular CLI: `sudo npm install -g @angular/cli@latest`
+- install Angular CLI

-If you have an older version installed, you may have to execute

-- `npm update -g`

-Currently, we build the UI with npm version 9.5.1 and Angular 14.2.10.
+Currently, we build the UI with node.js version 16.10.0, npm version 7.24.0 (or 9.5.1) and Angular 14.2.10.
+More recent versions may not be compatible.
+Please see also (Angular version compatibility matrix)[https://angular.io/guide/versions].

 ## Running Management UI from Code